liao961120/intra/main.md

 analyses of simulated data.
 The context and theory we choose, as later seen, are deliberately naive and simplified.
 This allows us to provide a simple yet clear demonstration of embedding theoretical assumptions into tailored statistical analysis.
-This also paves the way for further discussion of current practices of EMA data analyses.
+This also paves the way for further discussion of potentially problematic practices in EMA data analysis.
 Implications for future research are also discussed.

 What's in a Measure